regbo/lfp-rsocket-ipc-metadata/README.md

 # lfp-rsocket-router

-Routing payloads in RSocket can be a PIA.
+Routing and serializing payloads in RSocket can be a PIA.
 This library hopes to minimize that by wrapping both clients and servers in "routers".
 These routers allow clients to generate functions, and servers to accept handlers.
 Client routers can be attached to multiple client RSockets, and each server router accepts mutiple handlers.

 Here is a simple example.
 We can add a filter to the server that requires a password:
 ```java